 The big worry about a flat roof is they may not be correctly maintained and have a short lifespan.

-The life of the roof will depend on the materials being used with asphalt and felt-based roofs being less durable when compared to modern materials such as EPDM.
+The lifespan will depend on the materials being used with asphalt and felt-based coverings being less durable when compared to modern materials such as EPDM.

 Felt flat roofs are prone to splitting, ponding and blistering.

-Splitting occurs when the roof has not been maintained properly or it has been damaged, for example, with someone walking on it.
+Splitting occurs when it has not been maintained properly or it has been damaged, for example, with someone walking on it.
 The splitting is caused by pressure, stress, poor workmanship and thawing.

-Ponding is an issue of a flat roof having standing pools of water that do not dry out or drain away.
+Ponding is an issue when there are standing pools of water that do not dry out or drain away.
 Sometimes, you may need a pump that will work automatically in problem areas or look to fit drains or carry out repair work to prevent ponding issues.

 Protect and maintain flat roofs effectively

-While we’ve covered the points concerning roof problems, there are steps that homeowners can take to protect and maintain their flat roofs effectively.
+While we’ve covered the main problems, there are steps that homeowners can take to protect and maintain their flat roofs effectively.
 These steps will include:

 To prevent your flat roof from being damaged, then maintenance must be carried out on a regular basis, at least every autumn and spring and you will have to carry out an inspection following any heavy weather conditions.